-Watch this video for before and after conditions of the 2016 Table Rock Wildfire.
+Watch this video of before and after conditions of the 2016 Table Rock Wildfire.

 The 2016 summer wildfire that burned Table Rock and the Boise River Wildlife Management Area (BRWMA) was a dynamic force that change the face of the foothills.
 The foothills are home to residential deer and elk that migrate to the lower elevations of the BRWMA for winter.
 The BRWMA provides winter range for migration herds as well as habitat for a variety of wildlife year round.
 While the fire resulted in the loss of habitat, there is opportunity to re-establish foundation plantings and ward off proliferation of cheat grass.
 To restore a healthful foothills habitat requires volunteer work for many years to come.
 Please consider joining ecologist, Mike Pellant and other volunteers gathering sagebrush seeds this year.
 You can be part of a legacy working to restore foothills habitat.
 Day trips for seed harvest are determined by weather and are slated for December 9th.
 Please register to volunteer: firstname.lastname@example.org

 SAGEBRUSH (Artemisia tridentata) one of two main foundation plantings for habitat in the Boise Foothills